zfoh/HaskellerZ/meetups/20130321-Intro_GHC_RTS/intro_ghc_rts-talk.md

 % An introduction to GHC's Haskell execution model
-% Simon Meier, Erudify AG
+% Simon Meier
-% HaskellerZ meetup - March 21st, 2013
+% HaskellerZ meetup - October 30th, 2014

 Goal of this talk
 =================